tlenz88/ChIPPy/README.md

 # ChIPPy
 This is a complete pipeline for ChIP-seq data analysis.
-Most of the required packages are installed automatically.
 Pipeline can be started from any step, but specific files are required for the desired step.

 It is important to note that ChIPPy and any supplementary tools are merely templates to provide fast and simple ChIP-seq analysis and may not work for all samples or experimental designs.
 If new to ChIP-seq analysis, please learn about each of the individual tools used in this package and cite their respective publications.